dinger1986/TRMM-Grafana/README.md

 If you have errors on some parts of the Dash but the agent count is working you must select an Agent from the top dropdown.
 This is by design!

 1. Go along the top
-2. Find Agents_HostName and select one from the dropdown
+2. Find Agent and select one from the dropdown

 Reset Passwords:
 From command line do: `grafana-cli admin reset-admin-password admin`